lizmat/raku-all-modules/salortiz/NativeHelpers-Blob/README.md

 CStruct or CUnion, for example.

-In a `CStruct` class, you can use a `Pointer` or a `CArray`, but those don't have the flexibility of a `Blob` or `Buf`, and move data between them is slow, and with big buffers the memory involved increases dramatically.
+In a `CStruct` class, you can use a `Pointer` or a `CArray`, but those don't have the flexibility of a `Blob` or `Buf`, moving data between them is slow, and with big buffers the memory required increases dramatically.

 At some point, these problems will be addressed in core, but in the meantime...